 To visit in the fall or the full academic year, applications can be submitted beginning April 1, but prior to July 1.
 If you wish to visit for the spring semester only, an application must be submitted no later than November 1.
 Applicants will be informed in late July/early August of the decision on their application.

-To be admitted to the joint degree program, you must first apply and be admitted to Villanova Law.
+To be admitted to the joint degree program, you must first apply and be admitted to Villanova University School of Law.

-You must submit a separate application to the Villanova University Professional MBA Program.
-You may apply before you matriculate to Villanova Law, or you may wait and apply during your first year.
-The Professional MBA Program requires that you take the GMAT; however, in certain cases, the GMAT may be waived if you achieve a qualifying score on the LSAT.
-It is strongly recommended that students who are interested in the joint program take the GMAT before entering law school.
+You must submit a separate application to the Villanova University MBA Program during the spring semester of your 1L year.
+The MBA Program requires that you take the GMAT; however, in certain cases, the GMAT may be waived if you achieve a qualifying score on the LSAT.
+It is recommended that students who are interested in the joint program take the GMAT before entering law school.
 Given the rigors of the first year, it is not advisable to spend time studying for the GMAT.

-For more information on the J.D./M.B.A. dual degree program, please click here.
+For more information on the Reza Taleghani JD/MBA program, please click here.